unnynet/unnynet-docs/eng/docs/examples/store_offers.md

 4. Click on Clone and confirm

 You'll get your own version of Store Offers app on Balancy.
-Follow our documentation and replace in Unity Project GameId from our project to your newly created one.
+Follow our [documentation](/basic/integration_unity3d/) and replace in Unity Project GameId from our project to your newly created one.

 ### Brief description of Balancy setup for Store Offers

-1. **Item Model** is the template all items.
+1. **Item Model** is the template for all items.
 In my example I've created Gems and Gold as Items.
 2. All items, including resources are stored in Inventories.
 Thus we have **Inventory Config**.
 We'll speak more about Inventory in our next Example Project with Inventories.
 3. **Store Offer** is the main Template for this Example Project.
 It looks like this